philipbutler/dbscan-cuda/README.md

 - creating animations for 2D and 3D cases, then using this to extrapolate to longer vectors

 # Journal
-7/22 - have to run to work at Whole Foods, F this
+7/22 - just getting this WIP up publically, have to run to work at Whole Foods, someone hire me please